Tennessee State football player expelled after reportedly punching coach on sideline

 The TSU offense was on the field when the incident occurred.

-Athletic director Teresa Phillips said in a statement to the Tennesean, “We, of course do not condone any act of violence within our department and are very disturbed by the action of one of our students.”
-Adding, “We are committed to supporting the coach who was personally affected and our concern now is with him.”
+Athletic director Teresa Phillips said in a statement to The Tennessean, “We, of course do not condone any act of violence within our department and are very disturbed by the action of one of our students.”

+“We are committed to supporting the coach who was personally affected and our concern now is with him,” she added.

-Lee, who appeared in 36 games throughout his career, did not play during Saturday night’s game, a 23-20 win over Southeast Missouri.
+Lee appeared in 36 games throughout his career.